ItsToxicGG/PlayerlyAPI/README.md

 # PlayerlyAPI
-A API for https://github.com/ItsToxicGG/PlayerDataWebsitePMMP
+A API for https://github.com/ItsToxicGG/PlayerDataWebsitePMMP request anything that should be implemented in PlayerlyAPI
 # Config
 enter the mysql data in config.yml
 # How to interact with the api